ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

 This is a fan preservation project.
 ClueFinders and all its assets are copyright The Learning Company / Knowledge Adventure.
-The port code (renderer, tools, interpreter) is hobbyist work.
+The port code (renderer, tools, interpreter, engine) is hobbyist work.
 Engine understanding comes from Ghidra decompilation of the original executable.

 Not for commercial distribution.
 The goal is to make this great educational game playable on hardware it was never released for.